This tiling a shower guide tells you what you need to know to create a smart, long-lasting and watertight finish

 What is the correct order to tile a shower?

-There is debate over whether you should tile the floor or wall first, but there are pros and cons for both options, but the floor is typically the first choice as Stephen Russell of Ashley Cross Tiling explains: “It is usual to tile the floor of a shower first.
+There is debate over whether to tile the floor or the wall first, but both options have pros and cons.
+The floor is typically the first choice, as Russell shares: “It is usual to tile the floor of a shower first.
 This is because it is better at waterproofing the shower.”

-But, tiling the floor first does mean you need to wait for the floor tile to set before you can stand on it and continue tiling.
-There is also the issue of stray mortar getting on the floor when tiling the wall and the possibility of a dropped tile or tool cracking one of your nice new tiles.
+There is also the issue of stray mortar getting on the floor when tiling the wall, and the possibility of a dropped tile or tool cracking one of your nice new tiles.
 A simple solution is to lay down protective sheeting.

 Do you need a waterproof membrane in a shower?

-You will need some sort of waterproofing under the tiles to stop water ingress into the floor and walls and stop water damage.
-You can use a waterproof membrane which is designed to be installed on the surface of walls, floors and board.
+You will need some form of waterproofing under the tiles to prevent water ingress into the floor and walls, and to prevent water damage.
+You can use a waterproof membrane designed for installation on walls, floors, and boards.
 But you need to make sure corners and edges are installed properly to keep water out.

-The alternative is to use a liquid based sealant like the Mapei Shower waterproofing kit from B&Q to ensure all areas are waterproof before tiling.
+The alternative is to use a liquid-based sealant, such as the Mapei Shower waterproofing kit from B&Q, to ensure all areas are waterproofed before tiling.

 Can I tile straight onto plasterboard in a shower?

-Alternatively, you can skim the plasterboard to help stop water seeping into the board, but again you will need to seal the plaster to make it waterproof.
-And, you will also need to consider the weight of the adhesive and tile going onto plasterboard.
+Alternatively, you can skim the plasterboard to help prevent water from seeping into the board, but you will still need to seal the plaster to make it waterproof.
+And you will also need to consider the weight of the adhesive and tile on the plasterboard.
 Standard skimmed plasterboard can only hold 20kg per square metre.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.